MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/create-manual-proforma-invoice.md

 ---
 # required metadata

-title: Proforma Invoices
+title: Proforma invoices
 description: This topic provides information about proforma invoices in Project Operations.
 author: rumant
 manager: AnnBe
-ms.date: 09/18/2020
+ms.date: 04/05/2021
 ms.topic: article
 ms.prod:
 ms.service: project-operations
-#

-# optional metadata

-# ms.search.form:
-# ROBOTS:
-audience: Application User
-# ms.devlang:
-ms.reviewer: kfend
-ms.search.scope:
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
-ms.search.region: Global
-ms.search.industry: Service industries
-ms.author: suvaidya
-ms.dyn365.ops.version:
-ms.search.validFrom: 2020-10-01
 ---

-# Proforma Invoices
+# Proforma invoices

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-Proforma Invoicing gives project managers a second level of approval before they create invoices for customers.
-The first level of approval is completed when time, expense and material entries that project team members submit are approved.
-Confirmed proforma invoices are made available in the Project Accounting module of Project Operations for Project Accountants to perform additional updates such as Sales Tax, Accounting and Invoice Layout information.
+Proforma invoicing gives project managers a second level of approval before they create invoices for customers.
+The first level of approval is completed when time, expense, and material entries that project team members submit are approved.
+Confirmed proforma invoices are available in the Project Accounting module of Project Operations.
+Project accountants can perform additional updates such as sales tax, accounting, and invoice layout.

 ## Creating project invoices